Voiced glottal fricative

-In many languages, //ɦ// has no inherent place or manner of articulation.
-Thus, it has been described as a breathy-voiced counterpart of the following vowel from a phonetic point of view.
+A /[ɦ]/ sound may have real glottal constriction in a number of languages (such as Finnish), making it a true fricative.
+However, in most languages that have it, it only patterns like a fricative or approximant phonologically, and lacks the usual phonetic characteristics of a consonant.
+In such languages, /[ɦ]/ has no inherent place or manner of articulation.
+Thus it has been described as a breathy-voiced counterpart of the following vowel from a phonetic point of view.
 However, its characteristics are also influenced by the preceding vowels and whatever other sounds surround it.
 Therefore, it can be described as a segment whose only consistent feature is its breathy voice phonation in such languages.
-It may have real glottal constriction in a number of languages (such as Finnish), making it a fricative.

 Northern Wu languages such as Shanghainese contrast voiced and voiceless glottal fricatives.
 The two glottal fricatives pattern like plosives.

 Features

 Features of a voiced glottal fricative: